Interactive Safety Tool

 Rollovers

-A rollover is not one impact; it is a series of them.
+A rollover accident is not one impact; it is a series of them.
 Each rotation loads the roof, the occupant’s head, and the spine again.
 Ejection is the deadliest outcome, and it almost always involves an unbelted occupant.
 Rollovers make up a small share of crashes but a large share of deaths.

 Pedestrian crashes